fac-23/preA-week2-http-rayorian/README.md

 User stories:

-- I can select a city/area from a dropdown menu
+- I can see a list of crimes that occured in my current location
-- I can see a list of crimes that occured in that area
+- I can filter crimes by category

 Stretch goal:
 - Indicate that data is loading